What are Positive Protection Barriers?

 Positive Protection are measures “between workers and motorized traffic” which “contain and/or redirect vehicles" and meet applicable crashworthiness criteria .
 1, 2

-Positive Protection may include highly mobile barrier, movable and temporary steel barrier, movable concrete barrier, traditional concrete barrier, associated cushions, and other strategies to avoid traffic accidents in work zones including full road closure.
+Types of Positive Protection include highly mobile barrier, movable steel barrier, movable concrete barrier, temporary steel barrier, traditional temporary concrete barrier, crash cushions, and other strategies to avoid traffic accidents in work zones including full road closure.
 3

 Commonly Cited Benefits

 The rising number of accidents, injuries, and fatalities highlight the need for positive protection.
-In a 2019 survey, 67% of highway contractors reported crashes into their work zones and 89% think positive protection would improve safety on their projects.
-4
+In a national survey, 89% of highway contractors think positive protection would improve safety on their projects.

 Benefits vary by product and application.
 Commonly cited benefits of using Positive Protection include: